AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/explore-graphql-api.md

     {"name": "John Doe"}
     ```

-1. Execute the query, it is expected that only **Persons** will be returned with a value of "John Doe".
+1. Execute the query, it is expected that only **Persons** is returned with a value of "John Doe".

     ![Use Query Variables to filter](assets/explore-graphql-api/using-query-variables-filter.png)